All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Spikes of Villainy: Jones has some jutting out of his left wrist.

-- Stupid Evil: Hody is, well, kind of a moron.
+- Stupid Evil: Hody is an incredibly racist Fish-man, and said devotion toward the Fish-Man race leads to him making illogical decisions.
 He only hates humans because of the negative environment he grew up in.
-So all his actions are just generally out of ignorance from what he was taught.
+So, all his actions are just generally out of ignorance from what he was taught.
 Not only that, but he never realizes that what he planned wouldn't be likely to go smooth like he thinks, and he also did many things that are detrimental to his plans such as deciding to let Fish-Man Island get crushed by Noah.

 - Then there is the way he constantly eats the energy steroids without thinking they might have side effects such as say turning him into an old man